spryker-sdk/frontend-sniffer/README.md

 ```

 ## Programmatic usage (API)
-With the sniffer installed a local dependency in your project, you can use
+With the sniffer installed as local dependency in your project, you can use
-the public API to inteact with the sniffer.
+the public API to interact with the sniffer.
 You can access them:

 ```ts
 // commonjs